ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 Use the fluent API to customize the data model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the foreign keys are not nullable and together uniquely identify each row of the table, there is no need for a separate primary key, the InstructorID and CourseID properties should function as a composite primary key.
-The only way to identify composite primary keys to EF is by using the fluent API (it can't be done by using attributes), so add the following code to *Data/SchoolContext.cs*, immediately after the last DbSet property.
+Since the foreign keys are not nullable and together uniquely identify each row of the table, there is no need for a separate primary key.
+The `InstructorID` and `CourseID` properties should function as a composite primary key.
+The only way to identify composite primary keys to EF is by using the *fluent API* (it can't be done by using attributes).

+To configure the CourseInstructor entity's primary key, add the following code to *Data/SchoolContext.cs*, immediately after the last ``DbSet`` property.

 .. literalinclude::  intro/samples/cu/Data/SchoolContext.cs
   :language: c#